KyleGough/sudoku/README.md

 The *solo candidate* technique is a simple technique for identifying the value of cells where a cell has only one candidate, therefore the cell must be that candidate.
 This technique has been implemented using a **O(N<sup>2</sup>)** complexity algorithm as every cell in the grid must be checked.
 Multiple solo candidates can be observed in one pass of the algorithm.

-* Using only this strategy is not sufficient enough to solve any 17-clue sudokus.
+* Using only this strategy is not sufficient enough to solve any 17-clue Sudokus.